PapillonFreedom/MeditateDailyBot/README.md

    2. try to inspect how to calls files via telegram file id

-Add custom minutes by user via sox-implementation on backend side
+Add custom minutes by user via sox-implementation on backend side:
+      It should check sound directory for file existing: if true, then send this
+        if false, then generate, name it and then send let pool of variable sounds will be of 1 - 180 minutes

 [v]Describe HowToUse by command /help in Bot